 Over 2.3 million people around the world live with multiple sclerosis (MS).
-Here’s whether cannabis can help.
+In this article, we’ll be diving into research to find out if cannabis can help.

 What is multiple sclerosis?

 Multiple Sclerosis (otherwise known as MS) is an unpredictable, progressive neurological autoimmune disease that gradually damages the nerves of the spinal cord and brain, along with the entire immune system.

 Scientists and medical experts have been trying to solve the puzzle of MS for decades, and they still can’t say with certainty what is the exact cause of it.
 However, some factors have been identified as potential causes of MS.

 So, what do we know about multiple sclerosis?

 MS is an autoimmune disease in which the immune system attacks myelin—a fatty substance that envelops nerve cells and fibers, allowing information exchange.

 When there isn’t enough myelin, the brain finds it difficult to communicate with the rest of the body.

 This myelin deficiency disease gradually deteriorates the nerve cells and eventually damages them permanently.
 (1)